BC Sick Days: What Employees Need to Know in 2026

 - Temporary and casual staff

-💡 Note: Employees in federally regulated industries (like banking, telecommunications, and airlines) may qualify for up to 10 paid sick days under federal rules.
+💡 Note: Employees working for federally regulated employers (like banking, telecommunications, and airlines) may qualify for up to 10 paid sick days under federal rules.
 Learn more.

-- You must be paid your regular wages for up to 5 sick days per year.
+- Workers must be paid their regular wages for up to 5 sick days per year.

-- These paid sick days reset every calendar year.
+- Paid sick days reset every calendar year.

-- Sick pay is based on your average daily earnings over the previous 30 days.
+- Sick pay is based on an individual’s average daily earnings over the previous 30 days.

-No. Unused sick days (paid or unpaid) do not carry over into the next calendar year.
+No. Unused sick days provided under the ESA (paid or unpaid) don’t carry over into the next calendar year.

-They also aren’t paid out when employment ends.
+Additionally, these days aren’t paid out when your employment ends.

-No. You can’t be fired for taking sick leave that you’re entitled to under the ESA.
+No. You can’t be fired in BC for taking sick leave that you’re entitled to under the ESA.

 However: